Lebyy/SmartestChatBot/README.md

 const client = new smartestchatbot.Client();

-client.chat({message:"Hello, How are you?", name:"SmartestChatbot", owner:"CoolOwnerName", user: Cooluniqueuserid-in-number, language:"CoolLanguage"}).then(reply => {
+client.chat({message:"Hello, How are you?", name:"SmartestChatbot", owner:"CoolOwnerName", user: CoolUniqueUserId-In-NumberType}, "CoolLanguage").then(reply => {
 console.log(reply);
 // The module will reply based on the message!
 });